The Daikin Group has a unified system for the promotion of compliance and risk management.

 All divisions carry out annual risk assessments in which they determine important risks and create measures to deal with them.
 Based on the results of these assessments, the most important company-wide risks are determined, with measures proposed and implemented to deal with them in order to reduce risk.

-In fiscal 2011, the most important risks were identified as earthquakes, product liability and quality, information leaks, and the building of a system for managing global Group intellectual property rights.
-Management.
+In fiscal 2012, there were seven important risks identified, including earthquakes, the building of a system for managing global Group intellectual property rights, dealing with bylaws on the elimination of crime syndicates, and information leaks.
 Measures were thus taken to deal with these.